wawer77/even/README.md

 To stay even with your friends.

 ## CURRENT TO DO:
-- New user balance with https://guides.rubyonrails.org/association_basics.html#polymorphic-associations
-not working properly - lack of connection balance-user(?)
-- create balance controller and views
+- develop balance controller and views
-- a way to save every balance change - Active Model Dirty -start without views and check in console
+- a way to save every balance change - Active Model Dirty

 ## Known issues suspended for now:
 - gem sass is deprecated, therefore need for sassc and rails-sassc